timescale/docs/self-hosted/install/installation-windows.md

     \c example
     ```

-1. Add the Timescale extension:
+1. Add the TimescaleDB extension:

     ```sql
     CREATE EXTENSION IF NOT EXISTS timescaledb;